-Curiously I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant – of all the tours that one can do in the High Tatras, she picked exactly the same for this day.
+On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that one can do in the High Tatras, she picked curiously the same one on this day.

 I caught up with her during the descent from Téryho chata, as to figure if she was up for a conversation (funnily she’d already identified me as a German tourist because of the brand of my backpack).

-And then we started doing some small-talk in front of a inquisitive fox.
+And then we started doing some small-talk in front of an inquisitive fox.

 The girl was even from the same area in Germany, and, on her own accord, the “first German tourist since Corona” in her previous hotel.

-And if I had to guess I would presume that we two were the very first German tourists in Poprad on this weekend.
+And if I had to guess I would suppose that we two were the very first German tourists in Poprad on this weekend.

 My trip was again accompanied by odd coincidences that made it again exciting and remarkable.

-It is astounding how easy it is to make new friends when you make use of the opportunities and coincidences that present themselves during the day.
+It’s astonishing how easy it is to make new friends when one is aware of the lots of opportunities and coincidences that present themselves during the day.

-So I look forward to pandemic-free summer for cycling, hiking, and of course finding new friends in Slovakia or anywhere else in Europe.
+So I look forward to a pandemic-free summer for activities like cycling or hiking, and of course finding new friends in Slovakia or anywhere else in Europe.